 Communication and co-production with relatives and carers in a changing world

-An inspiring, interactive and unique Digital CPD accredited study day sharing lived experience, research and best practice.
-Focused on equipping practitioners to effectively communicate and work in co-production with families of children/adults who have complex needs.
-Every delegate will leave better informed with practical ways to improve future practice.
+An inspiring, interactive and unique CPD certified study day.
+Using sharing lived experience, research and best practice this training focuses on equipping practitioners to effectively communicate and work in co-production with families of children/adults who have complex needs.
+Every delegate will leave better informed with practical ways to improve future practice in a changing world.

 When time and resources are limited, maximising interactions with family/carers is essential.
 Effective communication and co-production increases engagement, reduces complaints and improves outcomes.

-Everyone in health, education or social care interacting with families of children/adults with complex needs: teachers, physios, OTs, SALTs, LSA’s, PCNs, communications team, primary, secondary and tertiary care practitioners – and many more.
+Everyone in health, education or social care interacting with families of children/adults with complex needs: teachers, physios, OTs, SLTs, LSA’s, PCNs, communications team, primary, secondary and tertiary care practitioners – and many more.

 “Training based on real experience making sure we remember real people in our practice.
 Excellent and would highly recommend.”
 Charity worker with Independent age

 “Inspired to give parents more opportunity to make sure their voice and opinions are heard and understood.”
 Physiotherapist

 “This course was very impactful and thought provoking.
 It will definitely influence the way we interact with parents and carers.”
 Lead at Outstanding Social Care provider

 “This session was powerful and inspirational.
 It has given me the confidence to work more positively with parents and carers and I feel more competent to do so.”
 Hospital administrator